Localizing Multiple Radiation Sources Actively with a Particle Filter: Localization algorithm

 where $I_0$ is the initial intensity, $\mu_i$ represents the linear attenuation coefficient of the $i$-th material, and $d_i$ is the length of the intersection of a hypothetical radiation ray with the material \cite{knoll_radiation_2010}.
 Our scenario considers high-energy photons passing only through air at relatively short distances (< 20 m); therefore, the attenuation effect can be ignored, and the numerator expression in Eq.~\ref{eq:propagation} approximately equals one.
 Conversely, reflecting the attenuation would significantly increase the complexity of the estimation problem, as the attenuation coefficient $\mu$ is energy-dependent; thus, we cannot know its value a priori.

 3. The radiation background introduces considerable noise into the measurements.
-The relevant components include terrestrial radiation, produced by the radionuclides that are naturally present in the soil, and cosmic radiation from stellar objects.
+The relevant components include terrestrial radiation, produced by the radionuclides that are naturally present in the soil, and galactic and solar cosmic radiation.
 It has to be considered that each acquired spectrum or count rate embodies a superposition of the useful signal yielded by the localized sources on the one hand and the background on the other \cite{shahbazi-gahrouei_review_2013}.

 4. The detection system may suffer from dead time when overloaded with a high flux of photons.
 In particular situations, above all, those where the system exhibits paralyzable behavior, the detected counts start to decrease with increasing actual photon interactions; such an effect occurs when the rates are high.
 This condition can be compensated for by computing the expected counts $\lambda'$, using the theoretical rate $\lambda$ and the detector-specific dead time constant $\tau$ \cite{usman_radiation_2018}.